Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Introduction

 Perhaps the most important contribution of the paper is a set of completely new results that provide estimation and inference methods for the \textit{entire} linear functionals $\theta(\cdot)$ of the conditional mean function $g:\X\to \RR$.
-Examples of linear functionals $\theta(\cdot)$ of interest include, for $x_j$ denoting the $j$-th component of $x$ and $x_{-j}$ denoting all components of $x$ excluding $x_j$, \begin{itemize} \item[1.] the partial derivative function: \quad $x \mapsto \theta(x) = \partial_{x_j} g(x)$; \item[2.] the average partial derivative: \quad $\theta = \int \partial_{x_j} g(x) d\mu(x)$; \item[3.] the conditional average partial derivative: \ $x_2 \mapsto \theta(x_{2}) = \int \partial_{x_1} g(x) d\mu(x|x_2)$. \end{itemize} where the measure $\mu$ entering the definitions above are taken as known; the result can be extended to include estimated measures.
+Examples of linear functionals $\theta(\cdot)$ of interest include \begin{itemize} \item[1.] the partial derivative function: \quad $x \mapsto \theta(x) = \partial_j g(x)$; \item[2.] the average partial derivative: \quad $\theta = \int \partial_j g(x) d\mu(x)$; \item[3.] the conditional average partial derivative: \ $x^s \mapsto \theta(x^s) = \int \partial_j g(x) d\mu(x|x^s)$. \end{itemize} where $\partial_j g(x)$ denotes the partial derivative of $g(x)$ with respect to $j$th component of $x$, $x^s$ is a subvector of $x$, and the measure $\mu$ entering the definitions above is taken as known; the result can be extended to include estimated measures.
 We derive uniform (in $x$) rates of convergence, large sample distributional approximations, and inference methods for the functions above based on the Gaussian approximation.
 To the best of our knowledge all these results are new, especially the distributional and inferential results.
 For example, using these results we can now perform inference on the entire partial derivative function.
 The only other reference that provides analogous results but for quantile series estimator is \cite{BCF2011}.
 Before doing uniform analysis, we also update the pointwise results of \cite{Newey1997} to weaker, more general conditions.

 \textbf{Notation.} In what follows, all parameter values are indexed by the sample size $n$, but we omit the index whenever this does not cause confusion.
 We use the notation $(a)_+ = \max\{a,0\}$, $a \vee b = \max\{ a, b\}$ and $a \wedge b = \min\{ a , b \}$.
 The $\ell_2$-norm of a vector $v$ is denoted by $\|v\|$, while for a matrix $Q$ the operator norm is denoted by $\|Q\|$.
 We also use standard notation in the empirical process literature,